pnnl/NATIG/README.md

 Command to run the simulation: ` ./run.sh _location of RC folder_ `

 ## Available configurations

-NOTE: using the configuration files, a user can create a ring topology that uses wifi as a connection type, for example.
-Currently with th eexception of 5G and 4G a user can mix and match any connection types with any topologies.
+Using the configuration files, a user can create a ring topology that uses wifi as a connection type, for example.
+Currently with the exception of 5G and 4G a user can mix and match any connection types with any topologies.

 Existing error: When using a mesh topology with wifi, we do run into the ressource issue with the docker container.
 If a user want to run such a topology please limit the number of connections per nodes at 2 to 3 connections per nodes. *currently under investigation*

-### Topologies
+### Topologies (Only with 3G example)
 1. Ring
-2. Mesh
+2. Mesh (partial when using wifi)
 3. Star

 ### Connection types:
 1. point to point connections (p2p)
 2. CSMA
-3. Wifi
+3. Wifi (only on 3G example)
 5. 4G
 6. 5G